Boise State vs. Wyoming NCAA Football Odds, Plays and Insights | November 12, 2021

 Over/Under Insights

-- Boise State and its opponents have gone over the current 48.5-point total in four of nine games this season.
+- Boise State's games this season have gone over 48.5 points four of nine times.

 - Wyoming's games have gone over 48.5 points in two opportunities this season.